 The program's curriculum was designed to systematically cover all three components of the TOEFL ITP: Listening, Structure, and Reading.
-The learning materials, which included printed modules and online practice platforms, were found to be relevant for general TOEFL preparation.
-However, interviews revealed that the integration of nursing-specific content into practice examples was limited.
-The program employed a hybrid design, combining online materials for independent practice with face-to-face sessions for discussion.
-The quality of online materials was varied; some exercises were interactive and helpful, while others were perceived as outdated.
+The learning materials, which included printed modules and online practice platforms, were found to be relevant for general TOEFL preparation purposes.
+However, the interviews revealed that the integration of nursing-specific content into practice examples was limited.
+The program employed a hybrid design, combining online materials for independent practice with face-to-face discussion sessions.
+The quality of online materials varied; some exercises were interactive and helpful, while others were perceived as outdated.

-Regarding human resources, the tutoring team consisted of three tutors with Master's degrees in English Education or Literature.
-While experienced in teaching academic English, only one tutor held a specific certification for TOEFL preparation.
+Regarding human resources, the tutoring team consisted of three tutors with master's degrees in English Education or Literature.
+While experienced in teaching academic English, only one tutor held a specific TOEFL preparation certification.
 The program operated on a 60% offline and 40% online session ratio.
-Physically, Stikes Banyuwangi provided adequate classrooms and a language laboratory.
-The institutional Learning Management System (LMS) was used for the online component.
+Stikes Banyuwangi provided adequate classrooms and a language laboratory.
+An institutional Learning Management System (LMS) was used for the online component.
 However, a notable challenge was that not all students possessed a personal laptop or a stable home internet connection, which impacted their online participation.
-The budget was sufficient for basic operational needs like salaries and material procurement.
+The budget was sufficient for basic operational needs, such as salaries and material procurement.